mai-ogiso/Chinese_Zodiac_App/README.md

 Do you know what your Chinese zodiac is?

-In this app, you can find your Chinese zodiac which is determined by your birth year, and learn how it is displayed in kanji!
+In this app, you can find your Chinese zodiac which is determined by your birth year, and learn how it is displayed in kanji in Japanese

 https://user-images.githubusercontent.com/95740190/202924332-b0e2de00-6431-4fed-87ef-5cac9fe292f5.mp4